-You can perform a IntelliSnap backup for Oracle when the database is on a NFS Volume.
-However, you need root access in the storage device's NFS configuration to be able to read and write the accessible Oracle files to the host on which the NFS Volume is mounted.
+You can perform IntelliSnap backup of SAP for Oracle when the database is on a NFS Volume.
+However, you will require a root access in the storage device's NFS configuration to be able to read and write on the accessible SAP for Oracle files i.e., the host on which the NFS Volume is mounted.

-You can also perform IntelliSnap backups for Oracle if the database resides on a direct NFS volume.
-IntelliSnap backups support volumes that use the Oracle Direct NFS (dNFS) protocol.
+You can also perform IntelliSnap backup of SAP for Oracle if the database resides on a Direct NFS volume.
+IntelliSnap backup supports volumes using the Oracle Direct NFS (dNFS) protocol.

 File level revert is performed by default when revert restore is run on NFS volumes.
-For Volume Level revert on NFS volumes, use the sUSE_FILE_LEVEL_REVERT additional setting.
-You cannot perform a file-level revert when the database resides on regular SAN Volumes (LUNs).
+For Volume Level revert on NFS volumes, use the sUSE_FILE_LEVEL_REVERT Additional Setting.
+File level revert cannot be performed when the database resides on regular SAN Volumes (LUNs).